CFSAN-Biostatistics/SeroTools/README.rst

 This package serves as a toolkit and repository for the White-Kauffmann-Le Minor scheme for Salmonella serotyping, which defines nomenclature and antigenic factors for each recognized serovar.
-The scheme is made available in multiple formats, along with methods for querying, comparing, and predicting serovar names and antigenic formulae.
+The scheme is made available in multiple formats, along with methods for querying and comparing serovar names and antigenic formulae, as well as determining the most abundant serovar for a cluster of isolates.

 SeroTools was developed by the United States Food and Drug Administration, Center for Food Safety and Applied Nutrition.